lochrist/lochrist.github.io/_drafts/rendering-and-graphics-for-dummies.md

 ## Tell it with words

-I read this articl called [Graphics In Plain Language](https://renderdoc.org/blog/Graphics-in-Plain-Language/) first.
+I read this article called [Graphics In Plain Language](https://renderdoc.org/blog/Graphics-in-Plain-Language/) first.
 This is a post by [Baldur Karlsson](https://twitter.com/baldurk) explaining only with words (no code, no equation) what a modern graphic pipeline is.
 There are a lot os images (most of them taken from Watchdog) showing *partially rendered* frames and how some *shading passes* impact rendering.
 This is a great read for ANYBODY interested in video game graphics.
 Even for non technical reader.

 ## Interactive coding